-Information studies graduate Sally Turbitt is proof that you never really know what life has in store for you.
+Information studies degree graduate Sally Turbitt is proof that you never really know what life has in store for you.
 Sure, you can have an idea of what you’d like to do.
 Set some goals.
 Maybe even nut out a plan.
 But sometimes, the path you take unexpectedly twists and you find yourself arriving at a totally different destination.

 Sally’s information studies online course journey began when she returned to learning after some time in the workforce.
 She was looking for a career – not a job – and wanted to find something she was truly passionate about.
 After starting in community health and a science degree, Sally had a realisation.

 Intuition leads to information studies

 “I really enjoyed the first session of the information studies online course.
 But early on in the piece we were introduced to the library and encouraged to learn how to use the databases and properly search for information.
 One day I realised that I really liked the way information was organised.

 “In hindsight, I’d always had an interest in information, how it’s managed and how to make it accessible.
 And my background is in administration and project management.
 So, I had a think and decided to switch to the Bachelor of Information Studies and study online.
 I just went with my gut.